Providing support for political and economic reform as part of EU accession negotiations is the central pillar of bilateral relations.

-Several projects supported by Germany are designed to foster the reform efforts of democratic forces in Montenegro and strengthen the country’s administrative structures, especially in the areas of legal and administrative reform and in terms of the role of the media.
-Particular importance is also attached to these issues in the EU accession process.
-Another priority in project cooperation is promoting civil society.
+A number of projects supported by Germany promote efforts to implement the reform efforts of democratic forces in Montenegro and to strengthen the country’s administrative structures, especially in legal and administrative reform, promoting civil society and in terms of the role of the media.

-Since 2007, there has been continuous cooperation between the University of Nikšić’s German Department and the German Academic Exchange Service (DAAD).
+Since 2007, a cooperative partnership has been in place between the University of Nikšić’s German Department and the German Academic Exchange Service (DAAD).
 There is a DAAD academic teacher working at the department.
 German scholarship and exchange programmes are also very popular.

 The Central Agency for Schools Abroad is running the programme that enables pupils to acquire the German Language Certificate at two schools.
 The Goethe-Institut provides Montenegro with cultural and language services from its offices in Belgrade.